platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/dedicated-generation-3.md

 Metrics graphs for the Redis service container show CPU, RAM, and disk allocation and usage across all hosts.
-No persistent disk has been configured for Redis, while the temporary disk is 3.99&nbsp;GB by default.
+No persistent disk has been configured for Redis, while the temporary disk is 3.99 GB by default.

 ![All of the metrics for the Redis container](/images/metrics/redis-container-gen3.png)